DmitryKubahov/cucumber-selenium-ui-elements-demo/README.md

 To get started with this demo project, follow these steps:

 1. Clone the repository: `git clone https://github.com/DmitryKubahov/cucumber-selenium-ui-elements-demo.git`
-2. Navigate to the project directory: `cd your-demo-project`
+2. Navigate to the project directory: `cd cucumber-selenium-ui-elements-demo`
 3. Build project and run tests: `./gradlew clean build`